-Columbia has determined in good faith that during 2019, the Company contracted to manufacture apparel, accessories, equipment, and footwear that contained tin.
+Columbia has determined in good faith that during 2023, the Company contracted to manufacture apparel, accessories, equipment, and footwear that contained 3TG.

-See Annex A for a list of smelters and refiners identified by our Covered Suppliers in 2019, to the extent such smelters or refiners produce tin, and for additional information.
-All 30 tin smelters and refiners identified in 2019 were determined to be conformant.
+See Annex A for a list of smelters and refiners identified by our Covered Suppliers in 2023, to the extent such smelters or refiners produce 3TG, and for additional information.
+Information provided indicated that 121 of the 125 smelters and refiners identified in 2023 were Conformant, meaning that the entities were certified as "conflict free" by RMI, LBMA, or the RJC.
+Four smelters or refiners are not certified as conflict free but do not source from Covered Countries.